vk6flab/ssbdaemon/README.md

 ---

 This wrapper is a simple bash script.
-Launch it on a terminal and it will stay in the foreground, mostly silent - except for spurious output from the kill command.
+Launch it on a terminal and it will stay in the foreground until you terminate it with Ctrl-C.

 It requires access to `cwdaemon`, which on a Debian system is in /sbin/

 It requires access to `play`, to actually play an audio file, but it's simple to use any audio play command.

-The script will fail if cwdaemon is already running as a daemon in the background.
+The script will fail if cwdaemon is already running.

 It uses the default cwdaemon port.
-The default arguments sent to cwdaemon are: `--cwdevice=null --nofork -i --system=n`
+The default arguments sent to cwdaemon are:
+`--cwdevice=null --nofork -i --system=n`

 If you supply any parameters, you must also supply `--nofork` and `-i`.